Coal: Market trends

 In 2022, China used 4520 Mt of coal, comprising more than half of global coal consumption.
 India, the European Union, and the United States, were the next largest consumers of coal, using 1162, 461, and 455 Mt respectively.
 Over the past decade, China has almost always accounted for the lion's share of the global growth in coal demand.
 Therefore, international market trends depend on Chinese energy policy.

 Although the government effort to reduce air pollution in China means that the global long-term trend is to burn less coal, the short and medium term trends may differ, in part due to Chinese financing of new coal-fired power plants in other countries.

 Preliminary analysis by International Energy Agency (IEA) indicates that global coal exports reached an all-time high in 2023.
 Through to 2026, the IEA expects global coal trade to decline by about 12%, driven by growing domestic production in coal-intensive economies such as China and India and coal phase-out plans elsewhere, such as in Europe.
+India's consumption of coal is greater than Europe and North America combined.
 While thermal coal exports are expected to decline by about 16% by 2026, exports of metallurgical coal are expected to slightly increase by almost 2%.